different-minds-lab/Experimental-Scripts/ReadMe.md

 - Results

 ## What IS included in this repository?
-- **Arguable most importantly:** A ReadMe file to orient lab members to the repository.
+- **Arguably most importantly:** A ReadMe file to orient lab members to the repository.
 This ReadMe file should detail the general procedures of the experiment: stages of the experiment, tasks completed by participants, and general trial constraints used.
 - All content needed to run the experiment that was conducted in the lab.
 - Examples of content that meet these criteria are included below for reference:
    - Stimuli